munificent/game-programming-patterns/book/subclass-sandbox.markdown

 <aside name="wide">

 Lately, you find a lot of people criticizing inheritance in object-oriented languages.
-Inheritance *is* problematic&mdash; there's really no deeper coupling in a codebase than the one between a base class and its subclass&mdash;
-but I find *wide* inheritance trees to be easier to work with than *deep* ones.
+Inheritance *is* problematic -- there's really no deeper coupling in a codebase than the one between a base class and its subclass -- but I find *wide* inheritance trees to be easier to work with than *deep* ones.

 </aside>